Flow-based Conformal Prediction for Multi-dimensional Time Series: Method

 \subsection{Conformal Prediction for Time Series using Guided Flow}

-We use guided flow to learn a mapping from the source distribution to the distribution of prediction residual $\hat{\epsilon} = y - \hat{y}$, conditioned on past features and residuals.
+We use guided flow to learn a mapping from the source distribution to the distribution of prediction residuals $\hat{\epsilon} = y - \hat{y}$, conditioned on past context.
 The prediction set is then defined through this transformation using guided flow to achieve the target coverage.
-This construction effectively addresses the two aforementioned key challenges in conformal prediction for time series.
-First, the guided flow explicitly captures correlations among past features and residuals by using them as guidance.
-Second, since the transformation using the guided flow can be defined between random variables in arbitrary dimensions, it enables the generation of prediction sets for multi-dimensional outcomes in any $\mathbb{R}^{d_y}$.
+This construction effectively addresses the two aforementioned challenges in conformal prediction for time series.
+First, guided flow leverages guidance from the encoder derived from past context, enabling accurate estimation of the conditional distribution of $\hat{\epsilon}$ and mitigating the reliance on the exchangeability assumption.
+Second, since guided flow defines transformations between random variables in arbitrary dimensions, it enables the generation of prediction sets for any multi-dimensional outcomes.
 Figure~\ref{fig:prediction_regions_showcase} provides a visual illustration of the method.
 We describe the method in detail in this section.

 \paragraph{Guided flow design.}